kingakwa/game-day-notification/README.md

 1. Add NFL score alerts for extended functionality.
 2. Store user preferences (teams, game types) in DynamoDB for personalized alerts.
 3. Implement a web UI

+In conclusion, this project successfully automated scheduled workflows using AWS EventBridge for precise cron-based triggers, AWS Lambda for serverless execution of business logic, and Amazon SNS for real-time email notifications.
+The solution integrates seamlessly to run tasks at defined business-hour intervals, ensuring accuracy and eliminating manual effort.
+Cloud-native scalability ensures high reliability, while automation improves efficiency and reduces operational costs.
+This architecture demonstrates how EventBridge, Lambda, SNS, and supporting AWS services can work together to deliver a robust, maintainable, and future-ready automation framework

+Happy learning